Ne0n09/cloudflared-remotefalcon/docs/about/files.md

 Most of the ports in the compose are not 'published' to help isolate the containers from the local network.

-The exceptions are plugins-api(8083:8083) and MinIO(9000:9000,9001:9001) which allows for direct LAN access to these containers.
+The exceptions are plugins-api(8083:8083) which allows for direct LAN access.

 === "plugins-api"